 Information on the company’s debt financing

-In May 2020, Q-Free Group amended and extended it’s financial arrangement with it’s main bank Nordea.
-Q-Free currently have the following facilities:
+In June 2022, Q-Free Group amended and extended it’s financial arrangement with it’s main bank Nordea.
+Q-Free currently has the following facilities:

 - Multi Currency credit line – renewed annually 100 MNOK